CIT85/files/w4_css.md

 ## ⏸️ Break Time – Optional Check-in

+- How to Take a break
+  - Complete work up to this point
+  - Make sure you have pushed your code
-- Take a break and submit your GitHub history URL for the w4_css folder and tell me in canvas you are taking a break.
+  - Submit your GitHub history URL for the w4_css folder
+  - Tell me in canvas you are taking a break
 - I will review and give you feedback on work completed to-date.
-- Late submissions allowed until Thursday with a 10% penalty.
+- Late submissions allowed until end-of-day Thursday with a 10% penalty.
 - Reach out if you need help.

 ---